Intensive, consultation-based résumé writing:

 During the first week or so after we make our arrangements, I’ll develop lines of inquiry for the in‑depth interview.

-The interview is pretty intense, typically 2.5 to 3 hours.
+The interview is pretty intense, typically 2.5 to 3 hours for senior-level clients, about 45 minutes for entry-level clients.

 I suggest you have a cup of coffee first, and then settle down someplace comfortable, with a glass of water handy.

-So thorough, detailed, and individualized that it teaches clients, by example, about how to look at and present their own backgrounds.
-My clients often tell me they’ve learned a lot from the interview alone.
-I get remarks like “I never realized I did all that!”
-One client called it “résumé therapy.”
-I could call it “coaching,” but I’m an information professional, so to me it’s just professional information gathering.
+It’s so thorough, detailed, and individualized that it teaches clients, by example, about how to look at and present their own backgrounds.
+They say things like “I never realized I did all that!”
+One called it “résumé therapy.”
+I could call it “coaching,” but I’m an information professional, so to me it’s just professional information gathering, and I like to keep things simple.

 The interview can be scheduled afternoons or evenings, including late evenings after the kids are in bed.
 Weekends, too, subject to availability.